Articles

 HB1207 and SB2 would require the Virginia Employment Commission to establish and administer a paid family and medical leave insurance program with benefits beginning January 1, 2029, according to the bill.
 Under the program, benefits are paid to covered individuals, for family and medical leave.

-Another employment-related bill awaiting the Virginia governor’s signature is SB215 and HB636 (identical bills), which would establish new restrictions on Virginia employers’ use of wage or salary history in hiring employees and negotiating their compensation.
+Another employment-related bill amended by the Virginia governor is SB215 and HB636 would establish new restrictions on Virginia employers’ use of wage or salary history in hiring employees and negotiating their compensation.

-If signed by the governor, the new law, according to the bill, would prohibit a prospective employer from:
+The new law, would prohibit a prospective employer from:

 • seeking the wage or salary history of a prospective employee;